 BBII is responsible for the Final Design (FD) of the electrification and related facilities under the terms of its D-B contract with the JPB.
 PGH Wong Engineering, Inc., is the Engineer of Record (EOR) for the electrification work.
-Alstom is the EOR for the signals work including 2SC.
+Alstom is the EOR for the signals work including Two Speed Check Grade Crossing Approach Warning System (2SC).
 All OCS and TPS design work is complete.
 The following issues remain active at this time:

 - BBII and its sub-contractors have identified problems with version control of its design documents as a root cause of the February 2023 failure of short-circuit testing on TPSS-2.
 A major effort is underway to purge all incorrect versions from BBII's document control system and assemble a conformed set of design documents.
 BBII has hired Arup to conduct an audit of its TPS work; that effort will start with TPSS-2.
-BBII and its subcontractors continue to investigate the unexpected results that occurred during the short-circuit re-test that took place on May 20-21, 2023. - The JPB has identified an alternative solution which maintains the current grade crossing protection at the Union Pacific Railroad's (UPRRs) Reed Street crossing in Segment 4.
-JPB and UPRR crews completed the Reed Street cutover on July 26, 2023, followed by the installation of the insulated joints and track circuits.
-Excessive electronic noise prevented satisfactory operation of the newly installed equipment and UPRR is shipping electronic filters from Omaha, NB to resolve the problem.
+BBII and its subcontractors continue to investigate the unexpected results that occurred during the short-circuit re-test that took place on May 20-21, 2023. - The JPB has completed work on the Union Pacific Railroad's (UPRRs) Reed Street crossing in Segment 4.